-For the purpose of impairment testing, goodwill is allocated to the Group's operating segments which represent the lowest level within the Group at which goodwill is monitored for internal management purposes.
+For the purpose of impairment testing, goodwill is allocated to the Group's cash generating units ("CGUs") which represent the lowest level within the Group at which goodwill is monitored for internal management purposes.

-The aggregate carrying amounts of goodwill allocated to each segment are as follows:
+The aggregate carrying amounts of goodwill allocated to each CGU are as follows:

+2023 2022

 \$'000 \$'000

-SCEE 21,082 21,082
+SCEE Electrical 21,082 21,082

 Heyday 52,697 52,697

 Trivantage 29,263 29,263

 103,042 103,042

-The recoverable amounts of the above segments were based on their value in use with the group performing its annual impairment test in June 2022.
-The carrying amount of the operating segments were determined to be lower than their recoverable amounts and therefore no impairment charge has been recognised.
+The recoverable amounts of the above CGUs were based on their value in use with the Group performing its annual impairment test in June 2023.
+The carrying amount of the operating CGUs were determined to be lower than their recoverable amounts and therefore no impairment charge has been recognised.